Statistics Notebook

 print(result)

-Tukey's HSD compares all pairs of groups while controlling for multiple comparisons.
-The output shows which specific pairs are significantly different.
+Tukey's HSD compares every pair of groups while controlling for the multiple-comparison problem.
+The output shows which specific pairs are different.

 | Scenario | Test |